 Our owner Mark Williamson served in the U.S. Navy for 23 years of active duty.
 He left as a decorated service member.
 Now, he is Naval Science Instructor at the local high school.
 He started this business because he didn’t feel the local funeral homes were providing the proper tribute to veterans they deserved.

-We’re the first company to offer our particular wake configuration services.
-When you work with us, you can trust us to bring a proper tribute to your deceased veteran.
+We’re the only company to offer our particular wake configuration services.
+You can trust us to bring a proper tribute to your deceased veteran.

 Tell your funeral director that you want this service.

-While attending wakes for many fallen soldiers and war veterans, retired Command Master Chief Mark Williamson always felt something was missing.
+While attending wakes for many veterans, retired Command Master Chief Mark Williamson always felt something was missing.
 Having served himself and seeing firsthand the courage, selflessness, and sacrifices our soldiers make, he felt a personal and solemn obligation to offer them the funeral service they so rightly deserve.
 TAPS Our Duty, LLC. provides a unique service that will help create an atmosphere designed to pay the ultimate tribute to your deceased veteran.
-TAPS Our Duty, LLC. will display an array of dedicated memorabilia including service flags, the rug of service seal, and beautiful music customized to the branch of military in which your loved one served.
+TAPS Our Duty, LLC. will display an array of dedicated memorabilia including service flags, 44 inch round service seal embedded into a 4x6 color coded mat , and beautiful military music customized for your veteran's wake.

 Many funeral homes aren’t equipped with the supplies and training to organize military tributes.
 As a result, many families are left with much to be desired.
 We recognize the sacrifice of veterans and how much better our country is because of their service.
 We strive to honor all of the veterans we can with military tribute services that pay homage to their honorable military career.

 Contact us right away to talk to our professionals about your needs.